Gorilla Trades is a standard stock picking service that costs $500 per year.

 - Claims to have turned $250k into $5.5 million dollars in only 18 months.

-All of these claims should be easy to verify.
-Or so I thought.
+All of these claims should be relatively easy to verify.
+However, I was not able to verify.

 Is Ken Berman of Gorilla Trades real?

 My first step in investigating Ken Berman was a visit to Finra.Org.

 FINRA is the Financial Industry Regulatory Authority and this quasi-governmental agency maintains all of the licensing information for registered investment professionals.
 These records are easily searchable, accurate, and go back to the 1980s.
 If a Ken Berman was ever the “President of Smith Barney” or “President of Payne Webber” or was a broker or financial advisor, then he should be easy to find.

 However, according to FINRA, there is no Ken Berman currently viewable on the Finra.Org broker check website.